fpom/cow/README.md

    to capture as many errors as possible
  - customisable compilation: use `// gcc: --your-flags` or `// ldd: --more-flags` in the source code to append compilation/link flags
+ - pass command-line arguments: use `// arg: my argv` in the source code
+ - set environment variables: use `// env: NAME=VALUE` in the source code, several times if needed

 ### Processing